zygi/r-playground-mcp/README.md

 ## Features:
 - Stateful sessions: each conversation thread gets a new session, but the session can persist across calss and user/assistant interactions.
 - Graphics output: multimodal models can draw plots using standard R libraries like ggplot, see those plots, and react to them.
+- Works in all common operating systems/architectures - Windows x64 / arm64, MacOS, Linux.
-- ⚠️__NO HOST ISOLATION__⚠️: while each session runs as a separate R environment, they have access to global dependencies and all files on the computer.
+- When running locally, ⚠️__NO HOST ISOLATION__⚠️: while each session runs as a separate R environment, they have access to global dependencies and all files on the computer.
 While unlikely, a rogue model could write R code that deletes your important files.
     - If you need host isolation, you should run this MCP in Docker.
 Instructions for that are provided below.
-- Works in all common operating systems/architectures - Windows x64 / arm64, MacOS, Linux

 ## Configuration
 Currently there's just one configuration parameter that can be set as an environment variable: